Mic-Mah/New-Test-Repository/README.md

-# New-Test-Repository
-This a test repository
+This is a test repository containing two HTML files of the same nature.